Transaction Currency (currency) entity

 All money properties in a record share the same transaction currency, for example, see the

 Account.CreditLimitattribute.
-For each money attribute in an entity, Dynamics 365 for Customer Engagement automatically creates a corresponding read-only, system calculated, money attribute that is called the "base".
+For each money attribute in an entity, Dynamics 365 Customer Engagement (on-premises) automatically creates a corresponding read-only, system calculated, money attribute that is called the "base".
 This is a money attribute that stores the value of the corresponding attribute in a base currency equivalent, for example, see the

 The following formula is used to calculate the base value: